-Pearl was changing his clothes during the interview. sounded like inventory day at the mint as the coins came cascading out and it clicked like a costly pair of false teeth as they torrented back into the other suit.
-A dime blessed by a Christian Science George Gershwin; fifty cents he got for accepting a summons as witness in a suit (the New York law says you should have got a dollar, Jack!); thirty-three cents he re-ceived on his thirty-third birthday; it.
-Why?
-Well, you see, Pearl's a thrupence in silver, dated 1911; first broadcast was for Chrysler.
-It two enamel and gold objects giving was a warm night and he opened the Ten Commandments in Hebrew, one the gift of Colonel Snyder, Ruth Etting's husband, the other a recent on the air.
-It was a swell broadcast.
-Etting's husband, the other a recent His shirt collar has to be open to gift from a radio fan.
+Pearl was changing his clothes during the interview. sounded like inventory day at the must happen.
+If Vallee is on just mint as the coins came cascading before him, Pearl has to be within sight of the microphone before of false teeth as they torrented Vallee finishes his broadcast.
+No back into the other suit.
+A dime one else has that effect on him-but blessed by a Christian Science Vallee-hmmm!
+He must broadcast George Gershwin; fifty cents he got for accepting a summons as witness in a suit (the New York law says you should have got a dollar, Jack!); thirty-three cents he received on his thirty-third birthday; a thrupence in silver, dated 1911; two enamel and gold objects giving the Ten Commandments in Hebrew, one the gift of Colonel Snyder, Ruth Etting's husband, the other a recent gift from a radio fan.
 That's only half a pound of the five pounds that go into his clothes.

-Now I know why you never see a hairpin in the street any more and now I know where all our used razor blades go; not into the Grand Can yon but right into Jack Pearl's pockets.
+Now I know why you never see a hairpin in the street any more and now I know where all our used razor blades go; not into the Grand Canyon but right into Jack Pearl's pockets.